ParsonosAI/legal/subscription-service-agreement/+page.md

 # 8. **Dispute Resolution and Governing Law**

-## 8.1 Dispute Resolution.
+## 8.1 Informal Resolution and Arbitration
-All disputes arising out of or related to this Agreement shall be resolved as described in the [Terms of Service].
-Specifically:

-1. You agree to attempt to resolve disputes informally by contacting Company’s support team at legal@parsonos.com before pursuing formal resolution methods.
-2. If informal resolution fails, disputes shall be subject to binding arbitration, unless otherwise required by applicable law.
+Disputes arising under or in connection with this Agreement are governed by the dispute-resolution procedures set forth in the Company’s Terms of Service (§10.2).
+By entering this Agreement, you agree that any dispute will follow those same procedures, including good-faith informal resolution and, where applicable, binding arbitration administered by the American Arbitration Association (AAA) under its Consumer Arbitration Rules, conducted in New Castle County, Delaware or by video conference.

 ## 8.2 Governing Law
-This Agreement shall be governed by the laws of the **State of Delaware, USA**, excluding conflict-of-law rules.
+This Agreement is governed by the laws of the **State of Delaware, USA**, and the Federal Arbitration Act, without regard to conflict-of-law principles.

 ## 8.3 Venue
-If arbitration under the Website Terms is not enforceable, exclusive jurisdiction and venue shall rest with the state and federal courts located in **New Castle County, Delaware, USA**.
+If arbitration is found unenforceable or an opt-out is exercised under the Terms of Service, exclusive jurisdiction and venue shall rest with the state or federal courts located in **New Castle County, Delaware, USA**.

-## 8.4 Waiver of Class Actions.
+## 8.4 Individual Actions Only
-You agree to resolve disputes on an individual basis and waive any right to participate in a class, collective, or representative action.
+Disputes shall be resolved solely on an individual basis.
+Class, collective, consolidated, and representative actions are not permitted.

 # 9. **Modifications**